An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate the performance of MAOPT combined with the common single-agent RL algorithm (PPO \citep{ppo}) and MARL algorithm (MADDPG \citep{maddpg}).
-The test domains include two representative multiagent games, Pac-Man and multiagent particle environment (MPE) (illustrated in the appendix).
-Specifically, we first combine MAOPT-LOA and MAOPT-SRO with PPO on Pac-Man to validate whether MAOPT-SRO successfully solves the sample inconsistency due to the partial observation.
-Then, we combine MAOPT-GOA, MAOPT-LOA, and MAOPT-SRO with two baselines (MADDPG and PPO) on MPE to further validate whether MAOPT-SRO is a more flexible way for knowledge transfer among agents and enhances the advantage of our framework.
-We also compare with DVM \citep{DBLP:conf/iros/WadhwaniaKOH19}, which is the most recent multiagent transfer method\footnote{The details of neural network structures and parameter settings are in the appendix, and we share network parameters among all homogeneous agents \citep{DBLP:conf/atal/GuptaEK17,qmix}.}.
+We evaluate the performance of MAPTF combined with the popular single-agent RL algorithm (PPO \cite{ppo}) and MARL algorithm (MADDPG \cite{maddpg} and QMIX \cite{qmix}) on two representative multiagent games, Pac-Man \cite{van2016deep} and multiagent particle environment (MPE) \cite{maddpg} (illustrated in the appendix).
+Specifically, we first combine MAPTF with PPO on Pac-Man to validate whether MAPTF successfully solves the sample inconsistency due to the partial observation.
+Then, we combine MAPTF with three baselines (PPO, MADDPG and QMIX) on MPE to further validate whether MAPTF is a more flexible way for knowledge transfer among agents.
+We also compare with DVM \cite{DBLP:conf/iros/WadhwaniaKOH19}, which is a recent multiagent transfer method.
+All results are averaged over 10 seeds.
+More experimental details and parameters settings are detailed in the appendix, source code is provided on \url{https://github.com/tianpeiyang/MAPTF_code}.